The client list on Senta looks very simple, but there's a lot of power that can help you get things set up just how you want.

 To add or remove columns, just click on the Custom view button and choose Edit columns.

 The column headers will change, giving you some extra options.
-You'll also see a new + button to add an extra column.

 Click-and-hold on the three dots icon to drag columns around.
 Click the rubbish bin icon to delete a column.